-Most independent contractors are required to pay estimated taxes.
+Most independent contractors are required to pay estimated taxes or 1099 quarterly taxes.
 There are two exceptions:

 If you wait until the end of the year to file taxes, you’ll have to pay a penalty.
 It’s not huge, but it’s not nothing.

 In 2018, it was around 5% of your total tax payment.
 Breaking it down, that’s about $150 for every $10,000 earned as a 1099 contractor (assuming a standard 30% effective tax rate).

 As long as you’re tracking your income and tax write offs, it’s actually quite simple!
 You’ll just make a payment online.
 The formula is essentially your income in the past three months, subtract your tax write offs, and multiply by your effective tax rate (approx. 30%).

 In 2019, estimated taxes are due on the following dates: